-If two functions have the similar type and number of arguments (data type), the function cannot be overloaded.
+1. If two functions have the similar type and number of arguments (data type), the function cannot be overloaded.
 The return type may be similar or void, but argument data type or number of arguments must be different.
-For example, sum(int,int);
+For example, a) sum(int,int,int);